This laundry room idea works for laminate table tops or butcher block countertops.

-We need a laundry room countertop measuring 67” x 34”.
-Normal countertops are 26 inches deep and leave a gaping hole in the back for items to disappear.
-We were also needing additional storage space with room to hang garments.
+We needed a laundry room countertop measuring 67” x 34” to be placed over our front-loading washer and dryer.
+Normal butcher block countertops are approximately 26 inches deep.
+That will leave a gaping hole at the back for items to disappear behind the machines.

 We had just over 12 inches of space between the washer and dryer for a cabinet.
 Dog food storage was essential so we opted for a cabinet that had a pull-out for easy access.

 The standard base cabinet wasn’t tall enough to be flush with the washer and dryer so we cut a few spare pieces of laminate board to increase the height.
-Using the spaces from the wall cabinet and an extra HAGGEBY door, we were able to create a small panel to match the door below.
+Using the spacer from the wall cabinet and an extra HAGGEBY door, we were able to create a small panel to match the door below.

 First we cut the laminate countertop to the right size for the shelf.
-We used a circular saw with a blade with plenty of teeth (lots of research online) using blue painters tape to prevent chipping.
+We used a circular saw with a blade with plenty of teeth (lots of research online) using blue painter’s tape to prevent chipping.

-We wrapped the top of the washer and dryer with flexible foam to prevent movement and unnecessary noise.
+We wrapped the top of the machines with flexible foam to prevent movement and unnecessary noise.
 The countertop is supported by the middle base cabinet and FIXA supports on the left and right wall.

 Since there is some weight to the table top and shelf we opted not to secure it to either support.
 The 10” laminate shelf floats on the two supports for easy access behind the Washer Dryer and hoses, if necessary.